microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 2. **Quad** under BackPlate
 3. **Box Collider** on the root

-Then, click **Fix Bounds** button in the NearInteractionTouchble script which is in the root of the button.
+Then, click **Fix Bounds** button in the NearInteractionTouchable script which is in the root of the button.

 Update the size of the FrontPlate
 ![Button](Images/Button/MRTK_Button_SizeCustomization1.png)